uvarc/rc-learning/content/notes/unix-tutorial/unix_tutorial_3.md

 ##  Redirection

 Most processes initiated by Unix commands write to the _standard output_ (that is, they write to the terminal screen), and many take their input from the _standard input_ (that is, they read it from the keyboard).
 There is also the _standard error_, where processes write their error messages, by default to the terminal screen.
-Type `cat` without specifing a file to read
+Type `cat` without specifying a file to read
 ```bash
 % cat
 ```
 Then type a few words on the keyboard and press the [Return] key.
 Finally hold the [CTRL] key down and press `[d]` (written as `^D` for short) to end the input.
 What has happened?
-If you run the cat command without specifing a file to read, it reads the standard input (the keyboard), and on receiving the 'end of file' (`^D`), copies it to the standard output (the screen).
+If you run the cat command without specifying a file to read, it reads the standard input (the keyboard), and on receiving the 'end of file' (`^D`), copies it to the standard output (the screen).
 In UNIX, we can redirect both the input and the output of commands.

 ## Redirecting the Output